elistark06/debate-chatbot/README.md

 #### add .env file and api key:

-> in the /debate-chatbot directory add a file named .env
+> in the project directory add a file named .env
 >
 > in this file add a new environment variable like this
 >